Jawnnypoo/WindowsShutdownTimer/README.md

 # windows-shutdown-timer
 Keep Windows machine awake until elapsed time, then shutting it down

-Useful for when you are doing something like downloading a bunch of files.
+Useful for when you are doing something like downloading large files or installing a program.

 This builds upon the functionality of [Insomnia](https://dlaa.me/Insomnia/) which can keep your machine awake as long as its window is open.